taranjeet/taranjeet.github.io/_posts/2016-03-05-configuring-uwsgi-nginx-for-django-project.md

 ```

 * Create a upstart script for uwsgi in `/etc/init` folder.
 This script is created to automatically start the service at boot plus we can manually start/stop or restart/reload the service.
-Lets name this script as `uwsgi.conf`.
+Let's name this script as `uwsgi.conf`.

 ```
 description "uWSGI application server in Emperor mode"